-- an approach to design MapReduce programs that operate on lists instead of on multisets only, - a total of four optimization rules for MapReduce programs formulated on top of our formal model, - experiments to validate the model and the optimization rules.
+- a formal model of MapReduce programs suitable for optimization (comprising a functional model and a cost model), - an approach to write MapReduce programs that operate on lists instead of on multisets only, - a total of four optimization rules for MapReduce programs formulated on top of our formal model, - experiments to validate the model and the optimization rules.

 Structure The rest of this article is structured as follows, In Section 2, we give some background on the relevant functional concepts of MapReduce and discuss related work.
 In Section 3, we introduce our functional model and cost model of MapReduce computations.
 Section 4 presents the optimization rules applicable to two classes of MapReduce algorithms: multiset homomorphisms and list homomorphisms.
 To be able to deal with list homomorphisms, we present a general approach for creating MapReduce programs that depend on proper handling of list order.
 In Section 5, we apply each rule to an example program.
-To this end, we start with a simple Maximum computation and continue with the Maximum Segment Sum problem-thereby outlining our approach to model MapReduce programs that operate on lists.
+To this end, we start with a simple Maximum computation and continue with the Maximum Segment Sum problem-thereby outlining our approach to write MapReduce programs that operate on lists.
 We report on an exploratory performance evaluation, using these examples on a practical Hadoop cluster.
 In Section 7, we conclude and outline avenues of further work.